-We thank the reviewer for finding our paper interesting.
+Thank you very much for finding our research interesting and the perceptive comments.
+We agree that we were too immodest about the generalizability of the findings in the previous version and agree that we here provide one bit of scientific evidence that global policies could be more popular than thought.

+We see two major issues here: one whether our policies are sufficiently concrete to be understood by subjects in their economic implications (including to themselves) and one on whether our findings generalize in an appropriate way so to make our study relevant enough to public policy.

+First, on whether the policies are concrete enough, we confess that we thought we had formulated the questions in concrete terms and with the cost implications on subjects properly spelt out.
+To focus on the main policy examined in our study, the wording for the Global Climate Scheme in the questionnaire is:

+“Global climate scheme: Such a policy would (…) progressively raise the price of fossil fuels

+(…) The typical[American] would lose out financially [$85] per month (as he or she would face [$115] per month in price increases, which is higher than the [$30] they would receive).” (p.
+58 of SI).

-We disagree with the reviewer that the policies discussed are “formulated in very abstract terms”.
-We refer to the questionnaires in Appendix C and D, where one can read the wording of each question.
-The policies we test are well specified and we even provide an assessment of the individual cost of the Global Climate Scheme and the revenues generated by a wealth tax.
-For some reason, the reviewer seems to believe that the GCS is not a concrete policy (although a variant of it has been discussed in international climate negotiations as soon as 1990, see Appendix A.2.1) and would have liked that our treatments relate to a more concrete policy (presumably the global millionaire tax).
-The reason why we focused on the GCS is that we had good reasons to think that it would be less popular than a global millionaire tax, given that it would come with a financial cost for most respondents.
+Note that we calculate different losses to individuals in Global North countries and present subjects with the loss they would face as an individual.
+In that sense, we do not understand how this description is not a concrete policy – as far as survey design goes, at least.
+(What is more, a variant of the GCS has been discussed in international climate negotiations as soon as 1990, as we detail in Appendix A.2.1) and would have liked that our treatments relate to a more concrete policy (presumably the global millionaire tax).
+To explain further the focus on the GCs, we hypothesized that that it would be less popular than a global millionaire tax, given that it would come with a financial cost for most respondents.
 Therefore, if the support for a costly policy like the GCS was found to be genuine using our experiments, this result could reasonably be extended to more consensual policies like the millionaire tax.

-It may be true that support for global redistributive policies would be lower if they were becoming more concrete, but we cannot test that until they enter the public debate.
-We used all the methods available to us to test whether support for global redistributive policies is genuine.
-Our paper indicates that such policies may be supported once they enter the public debate, and this would be the first step to test whether attitudes will change once global redistribution is debated.
-To us, it is a result in itself that such policies are supported, even if this support might prove transitory.
-Preventing the publication of such a result on the ground that opinions may change means preventing the publication of any research on attitudes towards global redistributive policies, and more generally any policy that is not currently prominent in the public debate.
+Second, we very much understand the concern that support for global redistributive policies would be lower if they were becoming more discussed in policy circles and the general public, that is they “generalize” beyond surveys to other fora in which they are “tested”. , We realise we did not manage to describe the contribution to our study well – in a sense, we cannot test more real-worldly fora until such policies enter the public debate.
+We believed that we used all the methods available to us survey designers to test whether support for global redistributive policies is genuine.
+[These included…]

+Note that we see this emphasis on probing the unexpected high support for the global policies by all these methods as a contribution of the paper – it is typically absent from major survey studies on environmental policy such as those which find moderate to high support for national carbon taxes and clean energy spending [] What is more, we see our contribution as a modest indication that such policies may be supported once they enter the public debate, and this would be the first step to test whether attitudes will change once global redistribution is debated.
+To us